 Offbeat Thailand: The Bridge on River Kwai

 Wanting to skip the usual and touristy Bangkok-Pattaya-Phuket itinerary, our plan to drive through the country led us to the western Thai town of Kanchanaburi (pronounced by locals as gaanjanaburi).
-The town is a gateway to historical attractions, national parks including Erawan Falls and the infamous Death Railway.
-If you are fond of classic movies, you may have watched The Bridge on the River Kwai. … Continue reading Offbeat Thailand: The Bridge on River Kwai
+The town is a gateway to historical attractions and national parks, including Erawan Falls and the infamous Death Railway.
+If you are fond of classic movies, you may have watched The Bridge on the River … Continue reading Offbeat Thailand: The Bridge on River Kwai

 Wanderers – Arun Nadar